Shannon B. Underwood

 Sara V. White

-Sara is a third-year graduate student in the Anxiety Disorders Research Program.
-Before joining the lab, Sara received her B.A. from the University of Nevada, Reno (UNR) with a major in psychology with a minor in human development.
+Sara is a fourth-year graduate student in the Anxiety Disorders Research Program.
+Sara received her B.A. from the University of Nevada, Reno (UNR) with a major in psychology with a minor in human development and her M.A. in psychology from the University at Albany, SUNY.
 Sara was first introduced to Acceptance and Commitment Therapy while working as an undergraduate research assistant in Dr. Steven C. Hayes' lab at UNR.

 Leah R. Howard